 - (a) A regulated person must comply with the rules for the program under which the person is regulated. - (b) A regulated person must respond to requests for information from the Commission or the Director pertaining to renewal of certification, registration, or licensure; complaints alleging misconduct by the regulated person; and investigative inquiries by the Commission or Director.
-The regulated person must respond to such requests for information within the time prescribed in the request. - (c) A regulated person must provide the Commission with the person's name, business name, business physical address, home physical address, business and home telephone numbers, email address, and fax number, and must notify the Commission of any change in such information within 30 days of the change.
-Failure to comply with this rule may result in disciplinary action. - (d) A regulated person who, after being certified, registered, or licensed, is convicted of any felony or misdemeanor offense must immediately notify the Commission of such conviction.
+The regulated person must respond to a request for information within the time prescribed in the request. - (c) A regulated person must provide the Commission with the person's name, business name, business address, home address, business and home telephone numbers, email address, and fax number, and must notify the Commission of any change in contact information within 30 days of the change.
+Failure to comply with this rule may result in disciplinary action. - (d) A regulated person who, after being certified, registered, or licensed, is convicted of any felony or misdemeanor offense must immediately notify the Commission of the conviction.